Awards, Honours and Medals

 Instituted in 2000 to commemorate the life and work of John Thackray, a Past President of the Society, this medal is awarded for an outstanding contribution to the history of natural history realised in the preceding three years.
 Recipients may be individuals, teams or institutions.
 More information

-The President of SHNH - Society for the History of Naural History, Professor Geoff Moore, is delighted to announce a new award, The Patron’s Review (20th May 2011).
+The President of SHNH - Society for the History of Naural History, Professor Geoff Moore, was delighted to announce a new award in 2011, The Patron’s Review.
 A Council initiative and in association with the Society's patron Sir David Attenborough OM CH FRS, an outstanding young scholar, nominated by Council, is invited by the Society’s Patron to write a review that advances the Society's objects, namely “the historical and bibliographical study of the growth of all branches of natural history in all periods and cultures”.
+More information

 An Award to facilitate an original contribution to the study of the history of natural history by a person under the age of 30.
 The Alwyne Wheeler Bursary supports travel by eligible scholars to meetings of the Society.
 The award will include up to £100 (or equivalent in other currencies) for travel, plus the conference registration.
 For more information and to apply click here.